 How Surround Sound Works

 Surround sound typically uses five or more speakers to produce sound.
 It’s designed to create an all-encompassing sound field.

-You can have two more above you if you are using a 9.1 surround system or much less if you opt for the less common 3.1 setups.
+You can have two more above you if you are using a 9.1 surround system or much fewer if you opt for the less common 3.1 setups.